-Disability Support Services
+Office of Disability Support Services

 The College strives to create an accessible learning experience for all students.
-Disability support services (DSS) are available to any student enrolled at Northern Pennsylvania Regional College who is seeking accommodations for equitable educational access.
-DSS provides supports for students on a case-by-case basis in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008.
-Students seeking accommodations do so by filling out and submitting an Accommodations Request Form.
-Students may access this form on the NPRC website, or the Get Help links in D2L.
-Once this form is received, a meeting will be scheduled with the student by a DSS staff member.
-At this meeting, the student will discuss with the staff member the disability(ies) for which they are requesting accommodations and the specific accommodations they would like to receive.
-Should the staff member discover that ADA documentation is needed to evaluate a request, the student must provide the College with the appropriate forms at this meeting.
+Disability support services are available to any student enrolled at Northern Pennsylvania Regional College who is seeking accommodations for equitable educational access.
+The Office of Disability Support Services (ODSS) provides supports for students on a case-by-case basis in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008.
+Students must be able to self-identify as a person with a disability and self-advocate throughout the process.

+Students seeking accommodations may do so by filling out and submitting an ODSS Inquiry Form on the College's webpage.
+Once this form is received, a meeting will be scheduled with the student by an ODSS staff member.
+At this meeting, the student will discuss with the staff member the disability(ies) for which they are requesting accommodations and the specific accommodations they are seeking.
+Should the staff member discover that ADA documentation is needed to evaluate a request, the student must provide the College with the appropriate documentation.

-Once all materials needed for a decision are received, students will receive a letter outlining the decision regarding the accommodations request.
-If support services are awarded, students will be provided a letter to present to faculty and staff with the summary of approved accommodations.
+Once all materials needed for a decision are received, students will be sent a letter through their NPRC email outlining the decision regarding the request for accommodations.
+If support services are awarded, students will be provided with a letter to present to faculty and staff with the summary of approved accommodations.
 It is the student's right and responsibility to disclose documentation of approved accommodations to their instructors if they desire to use the approved accommodations.
 The student's accommodations are activated for any course upon disclosure of their documented accommodations to the instructor.
 Accommodations cannot be made retroactively.